Good Music (Joan Jett and the Blackhearts album)

+Background

-"Fantasy" was also recorded for this album but was instead featured as the non-LP B-side to the "Good Music" single, which peaked at #83 on the Billboard Hot 100.
-It also appeared on Jett's odds-and-sods album, Flashback.
+"Fantasy" was also recorded for this album but was instead featured as the non-LP B-side to the "Good Music" single, which peaked at No. 83 on the Billboard Hot 100.
+It also appeared on Jett's compilation album of outtakes and rare songs, Flashback (1993).
+Carl Wilson, Al Jardine, Bruce Johnston and Mike Love of the Beach Boys sang backing vocals on "Good Music", and she covered their 1964 song "Fun, Fun, Fun".

-The song "This Means War" also appeared on the concurrently released soundtrack to Joan Jett's debut movie, Light of Day.
+The song "This Means War" also appeared on the concurrently released soundtrack to Joan Jett's debut movie, Light of Day (1987), starring Michael J. Fox.

-A video was shot for the shortened single mix of "Good Music", following Joan Jett around New York City.
-Jett is seen in her limo throwing 'bad music' tapes out the window, as well as playing guitar in her loft and even washing her hair in the shower.
+A music video was shot for the shortened single mix of "Good Music", following Joan Jett around New York City.
+Jett is seen in her limousine throwing 'bad music' cassette tapes out the window, as well as playing guitar in her loft and even washing her hair in the shower.
 It climaxed with an in-concert appearance with her band at CBGB, however the video was rarely played on MTV.